Barbara P

 Types of Research Paper Conclusions

 When it comes to writing the conclusion of your research paper, there isn't a one-size-fits-all approach.
-Different types of research papers call for different types of conclusions.
+Different types of research call for different types of conclusions.
 Here are some common types:

 • Summarizing Conclusion